-\textit{Lunchbreak Parks} are in densely built areas near business districts and universities.
-Their traffic patterns are distinct: traffic is much higher on workdays, with median traffic 58\% greater than on weekends as can be seen in \autoref{fig:park_categories_insights}B. In \autoref{fig:park_selection_methodology}E, these parks appear on the right side of the plot.
-Lunchbreak Parks are smaller, with a median area just 36\% of that of other parks.
-Their weekday traffic patterns, closeness to business areas, and the types of apps used on workdays (such as productivity, social, and music apps, see \autoref{fig:rsca_wdwe} in the Appendix) suggest that office workers use these parks during work breaks.
+\textit{Lunchbreak parks} are in densely built areas near business districts and universities.
+Their traffic patterns are distinct: traffic is much higher on weekdays, with median traffic 58\% greater than on weekends as shown in \autoref{fig:park_categories_insights}B. In \autoref{fig:park_selection_methodology}E, these parks appear on the right side of the plot.
+Lunchbreak parks are smaller, with a median area just 36\% of that of other parks.
+Their weekday traffic patterns, closeness to business areas, and the types of apps used on weekdays (breakdown of application preference between weekdays and weekends is the Supplementary Information) suggest that office workers use these parks during work breaks.
 Examples include the Jardin du Luxembourg and the Jardin des Plantes.
 While these parks may have cultural attractions, their location near dense work and study areas, along with their usage patterns, suggests they are predominantly used by workers or students taking breaks during the week.

-\textit{Cultural Parks} (in red) are known for their attractions, such as the Champ de Mars with the Eiffel Tower, Jardin des Tuileries, and Parc de la Villette, which includes a museum and concert venues.
-These parks show the most even traffic distribution between workdays and weekends, with workdays having only 7\% more median traffic.
-Their steady popularity likely stems from both their purpose and their location in a city with high tourist activity.
-This also explains why they had the highest median traffic among the three clusters, with 3\% more than the city's median.
+\textit{Cultural parks} (in red) are known for their attractions, such as the Champ de Mars with the Eiffel Tower, Jardin des Tuileries, and Parc de la Villette, which includes a museum and concert venues.
+These parks show the most even traffic distribution between weekdays and weekends, with weekdays having only 7\% more median traffic.
+Their steady popularity likely stems from their historical significance and location in a city with high tourist activity.
+This also explains why they have the highest median traffic among the three clusters, with 3\% more than the city's median.